-However, this proposal is being written at a time of great strain on the ASC sector (29).
-The COVID-19 pandemic has highlighted the vital work being undertaken within adult social care and as well as the national recruitment campaign, Every Day is Different, Kent have launched their own campaign, Care for Kent, which has received around 300 applications to date (https://designandlearningcentre.com/care-for-kent/).
-Nonetheless, we know that turnover is high, especially amongst direct care workers (4,6).
+The proposal for this partnership was written at a time of great strain on the ASC sector (29).
+The COVID-19 pandemic highlighted the vital work being undertaken within adult social care and as well as the national recruitment campaign, Every Day is Different, Kent have launched their own campaign, Care for Kent (https://designandlearningcentre.com/care-for-kent/).
+Nonetheless, turnover is high, especially amongst direct care workers (4,6).
 It is important to retain, not just recruit staff and one way to do this is to ensure the workforce feel valued and supported in their roles, which they often do not (30,31).

-The KCC Innovation Delivery Team (previously called the Design and Learning Centre)was set up in 2016 to work in partnership with the care sector across Kent and Medway to improve care quality through: training and learning opportunities; thriving communities of practice; supporting ASC leadership; and supporting innovation and technology use.
-This project aims to build on these critical foundations by bringing together a co-produced partnership (Kent Research Partnership) between; the DLC and front line practice, HEIs, and wider regional NIHR infrastructure (Research Design Service South East (RDS-SE), Clinical Research Network in Kent, Surrey and Sussex (CRN KSS) and the new Applied Research Collaboration in Kent, Surrey and Sussex (ARC KSS)).
-Together, we will develop a robust evidence-based strategy for building research capacity and generating evidenced-based policy and practice of benefit to our local populations.
+The KCC Innovation Delivery Team (previously called the Design and Learning Centre, and now called Innovation and Partnerships) was set up in 2016 to work in partnership with the care sector across Kent and Medway to improve care quality through: training and learning opportunities; thriving communities of practice; supporting ASC leadership; and supporting innovation and technology use.
+This project builds on these critical foundations by bringing together a co-produced partnership (Kent Research Partnership) between; the Innovation and Partnerships team, front line practice, HEIs, and wider regional NIHR infrastructure (NIHR South East Regional Research Delivery Network (RRDN) and the Applied Research Collaboration in Kent, Surrey and Sussex (ARC KSS)).
+Together, we aimed to develop a robust evidence-based strategy for building research capacity and generating evidenced-based policy and practice of benefit to our local populations.
 Through the involvement of regional NIHR organisations, the Applied Research Collaboration and our links with the other social care partnerships funded by this call, locally available resources and knowledge will be developed and shared nationally.